cyborgA0/WhiplashOTT/Readme.md

-This is for my own purposes only, ctto mikeas of phcorner.
+This is for my own purposes only, ctto Malguem of PHC.
 Edited to make it playable on Kodi.